 9. PAYMENT METHODS

 We will not accept payments in cash for any amount in excess of £500.00.
-If clients circumvent this policy by depositing cash with our bank we reserve the right to charge for any additional checks we deem necessary regarding the source of the funds.
+If clients circumvent this policy by depositing cash with our bank we reserve the right to charge for any additional checks we deem necessary regarding the source of the funds

 We of course accept payments by cheque (subject to clearance in the usual way) or direct transfer into our bank account.

 We also accept payment by most main debit or credit cards, excluding American Express, for monies on account of costs and/or disbursements and payment of our bills.
 (This does not include payment of funds for Stamp Duty Land Tax or monies to be paid out to others on completion of a property or other transaction).
 There is no additional charge for debit card payments.
 However, in the case of credit card payments where we are charged by our bank for processing the payment in this way, we will pass on that charge to you without any additional handling fee from us.
-The percentage is fixed by the bank, but as at 1st April 2017 was 0.89% for credit cards.
+The percentage is fixed by the bank, but as at 1st November 2017 was 0.92% for Visa credit cards and 0.89% for Mastercard credit cards.
 The actual amount of the charge will be calculated at the time of making the card payment and will be added to the amount to be debited to your card without any further bill being raised by us.